Seiji Uebayashi: 2016–2020 season

-2021 season–present
+2021–2023 season

 On June 29, 2021, Uebayashi was hit in the shoulder by a pitch in a farm game.
 He was later diagnosed with a fractured right shoulder blade, necessitating a recovery period of 4-6 weeks.
 As a result, he finished the regular season with only 39 appearances.

 In 2022 season, Uebayasi had batted .301 with one home run and 12 RBI in 33 games to start the season.
 However, he injured his right leg in practice before a game against the Saitama Seibu Lions on May 18, and on May 20 he was diagnosed with a ruptured Achilles tendon that required four weeks of hospitalization and six months of rehabilitation, making it impossible for him to return during the season.

+In 2023 season, Uebayashi finished the regular season in 56 games with a batting average of .185, a RBI of 9.
+On October 22, the Hawks announced release him.

+Chunichi Dragons

+On November 29, 2023, Uebayashi signed with the Chunichi Dragons.

+2024 season–present

 International career

 In 2013, Uebayashi represented the Japan national baseball team at the 2013 18U Baseball World Cup.

 On November 25, 2017, Uebayashi represented the Japan national baseball team at the 2017 Asia Professional Baseball Championship.
 In the match against South Korea national baseball team On November 16, he hit a three-run home run in the bottom of the tenth inning after the team lost three points in the top of the tenth inning.

 On October 26, 2018, he was selected Japan national baseball team at the 2018 MLB Japan All-Star Series.

 On February 27, 2019, he was selected for Japan national baseball team at the 2019 exhibition games against Mexico.